zmgfpower/deep-research/README.md

 - **Knowledge Graph:** It supports one-click generation of knowledge graph, allowing you to have a systematic understanding of the report content.
 - **Research History:** Support preservation of research history, you can review previous research results at any time and conduct in-depth research again.
 - **Local & Server API Support:** Offers flexibility with both local and server-side API calling options to suit your needs.
-- **Support for SaaS and MCP:** You can use this project as a deep research service (SaaS) through the SSE API, or use it in other AI services through MCP server.
+- **Support for SaaS and MCP:** You can use this project as a deep research service (SaaS) through the SSE API, or use it in other AI services through MCP service.
 - **Support PWA:** With Progressive Web App (PWA) technology, you can use the project like a software.
 - **Support Multi-Key payload:** Support Multi-Key payload to improve API response efficiency.
 - **Multi-language Support**: English, 简体中文, Español.